On tau functions associated with linear systems

-Then $u$ is the Miura transform of $v$; see [30]. .05in Furthermore, $\tau_0$ and $\tau_1$ satisfying (2.29) are actually holomorphic.
-Moreover, if $\tau_0$ has a zero of order $\alpha$ at $z_0$ and $\tau_1$ has a zero of order $\beta$ at $z_0$, then local analysis shows that $(\alpha -\beta)^2=\alpha+\beta$.
-In the following result, we show how products and quotients of $\tau$ functions can be linked by the Gelfand--Levitan equation for $2\times 2$ matrices.
-If the scattering data for the Gelfand--Levitan equation is a $2\times 2$ symmetric matrix which is zero on the diagonal, then the solution is a symmetric matrix such that the entries on the diagonal and the entries off the diagonal are related by differential equations that give the Miura transformation. .05in {\bf Theorem 2.6} {\sl Let $(-A,B,C)$ be a $(2,2)$-admissible linear system with input and output spaces ${\bf C}$, and let $\phi (x)=Ce^{-xA}B$. (i) Then there exists $\delta>0$ such that for all $\mu\in {\bf C}$ such that $\vert \mu\vert <\delta$, the integral equation () with
+.05in In the following result, we show how products and quotients of $\tau$ functions can be linked by the Gelfand--Levitan equation for $2\times 2$ matrices, and satisfy the identities usually associated with Darboux transforms in the theory of integrable systems.
+Identities such as (3.18) also appear in Appendix A16 of Mehta [54]. .05in {\bf Theorem 3.2.} {\sl Let $(-A,B,C)$ be a $(2,2)$-admissible linear system with input and output spaces ${\bf C}$, and let $\phi (x)=Ce^{-xA}B$. (i) Then there exists $\delta>0$ such that for all $\mu\in {\bf C}$ such that $\vert \mu\vert <\delta$, the integral equation (2.16) with

 has a solution such that}

 {\sl and}